How to Connect Two Routers properly

 Router vs. Access points

-Routers help us to connect our devices to the internet provided by the local area network.
-They also protect passwords and firewalls.
-However, access points only allow devices to just connect at other locations within the network area and take in more devices onto the network.
+Routers help us connect our devices to the Internet provided by the local area network and protect passwords and firewalls.
+However, access points only allow devices to communicate at other locations within the network area and allow more devices to be added.
 Wireless routers can be used as access points, but access points cannot always be used as routers.

-Just like routers and access points, we also have hubs and switches to connect devices together over a network.
+Like routers and access points, we also have hubs and switches to connect devices over a network.
 However, unlike switches, hubs cannot recognize the source and destination of data and end up sending data to all connected devices, including the actual device that was the initial source of data.

 Precautions